Keysend: Understanding Bitcoin's Spontaneous Payment Protocol

 Key Takeaways

-• Spontaneous Payments: Keysend allows for direct payments on the Lightning Network without requiring a prior invoice.
+1. Invoice-Free Payments: Keysend allows for sending Bitcoin on the Lightning Network without a traditional invoice.

 What is Keysend?